 This course examines assumptions, arguments, evidence and underlying values about biological sex differences, sexuality and gender construction and asks: Who is a woman?
 Is sex a stable category?
 What is the future of sex and why does it matter?
 Drawing on interdisciplinary perspectives and approaches, we further analyze the packaging of sex by consumer culture, global markets and social movements with the goal of exposing some of the varied uses of sex and the implications of what we view as sex differences.

-- Prerequisite: Open to 1st and 2nd year students only. - General Education Requirement: Examining Values - Offering: Annually - Instructor: Staff personal lives and social institutions.
-We will examine a variety of feminist perspectives on work, family, sexuality and culture and will consider the role of class, race and ethnicity in feminist thought.
+- Prerequisite: Open to 1st and 2nd year students only. - General Education Requirement: Examining Values - Offering: Annually - Instructor: Staff

 WGS 245 Feminism, Gender and Society (1)